Shriya-vipul/Image-classification-with-CNN/README.md

 Chen, Gexin and Lu, Chang collaborated to design and implement the final label correction network on model 2.
 They were inspired by the paper "Learning From Noisy Large-Scale Datasets With Minimal Supervision" (Andreas Veit et al, Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 839-847) and reproduced the algorithm proposed by the paper.
 Additionally, Gexin and Chang were responsible to ensure that the code of evaluation function and csv output function works well.

+Shriya Nallamaddi, Ananya Iyer and Daoyang E worked on implementing the code for Model 1 and 2.
+They used VGG16, a Convolution Neural Network transfer learning technique to clean the noisy labels.
+They worked on cleaning and updating the labels, data augmentation, and fine-tuning the model by choosing appropriate parameters to get higher model accuracy and optimal run time.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```